 But I want to share something with you that God showed me.
 I pray it encourages your heart the way it did mine.

 As I was pouring my heart out to the Lord, the Holy Spirit suddenly brought to my mind Hebrews 12:1.
 I began to meditate on the verse, rolling the words over in my head, wondering why God was speaking that verse to me specifically.

-He showed me that the spectators on the outside are those who haven't committed their lives to Christ.
+He showed me that there are spectators on the outside of the race who haven't committed their lives to Christ.
 Some people stand outside the marathon lines and they taunt the Christians as they run by.
 Some people throw insults, some are indifferent, and some even throw stones.

 God showed me that when I needed them most, He happened to bring women into my life that I needed.
 They cried with me, laughed with me, and most importantly, loved me.